 - to elect and dismiss members of the Board.

-- to elect from within the Board, and dismiss the President, Treasurer and Vice President;
+- to elect from within the Board, and dismiss the two Co-Presidents and Treasurer;

 - to approve the engagement of the audit firm by the Board pursuant to Article 15 para.
 (7);